jtlap/nt2/doc/source/sdk/config/architecture.rst

 .. index::
     single: NT2_ARCH_IA64

-This macro is defined when |nt2| is compiled on IA64 architecture.
+This macro is defined when |nt2| is compiled on a IA64 (Itanium) architecture.

 .. _nt2_arch_powerpc: